Theta-Limited/.github/profile/README.md

 More info is available at [https://theta.limited/openathena-core](https://theta.limited/openathena-core)

-Contact <a href="mailto:sales@theta.limited?subject=OpenAthena-Core Evaluation License">sales@theta.limited</a> to obtain a free evaluation copy for your developers.
+Contact <a href="mailto:info@theta.limited?subject=OpenAthena-Core Evaluation License">info@theta.limited</a> to obtain a free evaluation copy for your developers.

 <br>